asadrazanayani/Project_P2/README.md

 logging.level.org.springframework.context=DEBUG
 ```
-- You must also make some adjustments to `AmazonConfig` in utility class
+- You must also make some adjustments to `AmazonConfig` in utility package
 ```java
 @Configuration
 public class AmazonConfig {